Claude Code Plugins

 Problem: Users seeing 500 errors on checkout

-model-chorus thinkdeep --step "Investigate 500 errors in checkout flow" --step-number 1 --total-steps 1 --next-step-required false --findings "Error: 'payment_processor timeout'.
+model-chorus thinkdeep --step "Investigate 500 errors in checkout flow" --step-number 1 --total-steps 1 --findings "Error: 'payment_processor timeout'.
 Third-party API latency spike to 30s." --confidence high --hypothesis "Payment provider experiencing outage, not our bug"

 Single-step investigation, clear finding, high confidence → done.